Financial Care for Life > IRA Income Distribution

 Knowing When You Can and Can’t Begin Making IRA Withdrawals

 As implied by its name, a traditional IRA (Individual Retirement Account) is to be used during retirement.
 Once you turn 59.5 years old, you can begin penalty-free withdrawals.
-You can also defer a bit longer if desired.
-Effective January 1, 2020, the IRS requires individuals who turn 70.5 years old in 2020 or later to begin taking distributions no later than April 1 of the calendar year after they turn 72.

 Understanding Penalties and Exceptions